jcbriones/001-01-hotelmgmtsys/README.md

 #### Updated on: April 13, 2016

+## NOTE: TO RUN THIS SOFTWARE, YOU SHOULD HAVE ATLEAST JAVA 1.8 INSTALLED IN YOUR MACHINE.

 ## Getting the Source Code:
 - Click the `Download ZIP` on the top right corner of this page.
 - Extract the zip file.